On Sunday, March 8, 2020 David Hart peacefully passed away. He was 90 years old.

 Arrangements have been entrusted in the care of The Carroll Family of Ave Maria Memorial Chapel, www.avemariamemorialchapel.com

-To plant a tree in memory of David Hart, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of David Hart, please visit our floral store.